 Reduced Risk of Errors

-In a relational database, you can easily check for errors against the data in different records.
-As each data item is stored at a single location, there’s no possibility of older versions blurring the picture.
+In relational database software, you can easily check for errors against the data in different records.
+Furthermore, as each data item is stored at a single location, there’s no possibility of older versions blurring the picture.

 Over time, RDBMSs have evolved to provide increasingly advanced levels of query optimization and sophisticated plugins for enterprise developers.
 As a result, these relational database management systems have become essential for a variety of enterprise applications.
 They also serve as a focal point in numerous applications, such as reporting, analytics, and data warehousing.